 Consists of three programs – Ohana, Service, Leadership & Sustainability (SLS), and Steppin Out.
-The program provides a safe and interactive environment that eases the transition into Opening Days while providing mentorship and support throughout the academic experience in a personal and self-contained environment that meets the needs and interests of the student populations participating.
+The program provides a safe and interactive environment that eases the transition of new students into Opening Days.
 In addition, Jump Start provides leadership experience to explore vocation, personal growth, and shared decision making.

 Leaders of this program will assist primarily new multicultural students in learning about the WU campus and successful transition into a majority culture.
 Successful Ohana leaders are accommodating and willing to assist with cultural transitions, model academic success and be culturally sensitive.
 They must also enjoy working with new students and be open to sharing about their WU experiences.